ghapsara/guruhhapsara.dev/src/content/2021-04-18/index.md

 At first, we came up with a very radical kind of move and we were very confident with our plan.
 We were very cautious with the ramifications of what we wanted to do.
 Frankly, we didn't know that our plan would turn into a catastrophic disaster 😂.
 I'll tell you what happened later.

 Our first move was decreasing the specs of all our runners.
-We didn't bluntly come up with certain numbers.
+We didn't bluntly come up with some magical numbers.
 We made use of our runner monitoring data.
 We collected a plenty amount of 2 weeks containers cpu and memory profiles of our runner pods.

-## Gauging on Value Distribution
+## Gauging Value Distributions

-We begin our investigation with the notion of finding underutilized runners.
-We embarked on an assumption that the top 10% pods population was the outlier, they only happened for specific reasons.
+We begin our investigation with the notion of finding under utilized runners.
+We embarked on an assumption that the top 10% pods population was an outlier, they existed for specific reasons.
 They didn't represent the minimum resource of runners needed to perform their tasks.

 In order to have a deeper sense of what was going on, we started our evaluation by looking at resource usage distribution.
 We needed to know how cpu and memory usages shared in several ranges.